OsamahAnsari/ProjectTalos/about.md

    - This project would not be possible without the Unity ML Agents Tutorial by Adam Kelly.
 His tutorial helped me get a solid understanding of Unity ML Agents and how to program my own functionality for them.
 Please check out his tutorial for [ML-Agents: Hummingbirds](https://learn.unity.com/course/ml-agents-hummingbirds?uv=2019.3) on the Unity Learn website.
 2. Austin Yarger (University of Michigan - EECS 494/499 Professor)
    - None of this would be possible without the weekly guidance and feedback of Prof. Yarger.
 Whenever I was struggling with anything, he was always there to cast a positive spin on the project and suggest possible future avenues of exploration.
-3. Adam Palmer (Roommate, Friend, and Fellow EECS 499 Classmate)
+3. Adam Palmer (Friend and Fellow EECS 499 Classmate)
    - Adam was a huge help mentally during this entirity of this project.
 We would regularly talk about our progress and struggles with each other.
 It was nice to vent frustrations we were having with our projects to each other and get suggestions for solutions.
 Occasionally, a problem one of us ran into on our project was fixed by a solution suggested by the other.
 Adam's project, [Project Sirens](https://apalmer16.github.io/projectsirens/), involved creating a voice commands API for games.
 4. Natasha Badami (Former EECS 499 Student)
    - During the early to middle weeks of this project, I referenced Natasha's project, [Project Bella](http://www-personal.umich.edu/~nbadami/ProjectBella/), for inspiration and possible avenues of research.
 After pivoting from my earlier idea of General Video Game AI, Austin suggested I follow Natasha's lead and instead look into creating a game with the focus being centered around Machine Learning Agents.
 Natasha's project outlines her journey down a similar but different path to accomplish a similar goal.